Capture

 OCR, Japanese tokenization, deconjugation, dictionary matching, LLM-assisted context, translation, and ambiguity recovery.

-Selected words keep their sentence, screenshot, reading, sense, audio state, source pack, and occurrence metadata.
+Selected words keep their sentence, screenshot, reading, sense, audio state, source metadata, and occurrence metadata.

 Tango materializes notes, items, contexts, and cards so learners build quick kanji and word recognition.